1. Enrolling in Medicare Part B at the wrong time.

 Medicare Advantage Plans are generally less expensive and may include additional benefits such as dental, hearing aids, eye-glasses, and gym memberships.
 The drug plan that comes with it may be one that doesn’t meet your needs, which could cost you thousands of dollars at the pharmacy, negating the savings of the extra benefits and lower premiums.

 If you will work with an independent agent that specializes in Medicare supplements you can avoid these and other costly mistake new Medicare enrollees make.
-Feel free to call me with any questions at (512) 900-3008.
-I am here to help you!
+Feel free to call us with any questions at (512) 900-3008.
+Were here to help you!